 However, the TV Teddy box would be looking out for this signal and, if found, turn on its interaction light.

-Let’s take a closer look at some screen shots of the 4:3 part of the picture
+Let’s take a closer look at some screenshots of part of the picture

 In this first example, we know that nothing is being spoken by TV Teddy thanks to seeing the same start-up logo in Databits’s video.
-The result is a uniformly grey audio soundtrack:
+The result is a thin, uniformly grey audio soundtrack on the left side of the picture:

 Now the soundtrack is carrying a signal of some sort.
 Again, from Databits’s video we know TV Teddy is talking (well, singing) at this point.
 Note how the grey has changed to more of a black and white signal.
 This tells me that the audio is being carried as a range of brightness values between black and white.
 That’s what we see here:

-Let’s take a look at these pictures using my video editor’s luma (brightness) scope in this animated GIF I’ve created from screenshots of Final Cut Pro X:
+Let’s take a look at these pictures using my video editor’s lumitri scope showing levels of luminance (brightness) and chrominance (colour) across the video picture in this animated GIF I’ve created from Adobe Premiere CC 2019:

 The scope shows the audio soundtrack at the start of each video line.
 At the start, it hovers just above the 50% mark with silent audio, then jumps up and down with audio present.
 All the TV Teddy box has to do is watch for the ‘line blanking’ signal telling the TV to start scanning the next line, then extract the luma value for the first part of each line.
 Looking at the 640 x 480 picture (the digital equivalent resolution of a US NTSC TV picture) the audio signal is occupying the first 20 pixels of each line (3% of each line).